-According to the SEF, the total number of requests for legal assistance by asylum seekers during the first instance procedure in 2017 was 421, of which 118 in Dublin procedures.
+According to the SEF, the total number of requests for legal assistance by asylum seekers during the first instance procedure in 2018 was 378,.
 However, these statistics are most likely related to legal assistance at appeal stage and do not offer a breakdown of the total number of requests by type of procedure concerned.

-In 2017, CPR provided support to 855 spontaneously arriving asylum seekers in all types of asylum procedures in 2017 (about 85% of the total number of spontaneous applicants), including:
+In 2018, CPR provided support to 1,020 spontaneously arriving asylum seekers in all types of asylum procedures in 2018 (about 86% of the total number of spontaneous applications communicated to CPR according to the Law and 80% of the total number of spontaneous applicants).